De facto embassy: Montenegro (before 2006)

 Prior to achieving full independence in 2006, Montenegro effectively ran its own foreign policy independently of the Federal Republic of Yugoslavia and the Union of Serbia and Montenegro, with a Ministry of Foreign Affairs in Podgorica and trade missions abroad operating as de facto embassies.

+Tatarstan

+Russia's federal subject Republic of Tatarstan has acting Plenipotantiary Representations in Azerbaijan, Turkey and Kazakhstan.

 Dependent territories

 Commonwealth of Nations

 Historically, in British colonies, independent Commonwealth countries were represented by Commissions, which functioned independently of their High Commissions in London.
 For example, Canada, Australia and New Zealand maintained Commissions in Singapore, while following its independence in 1947, India established Commissions in Kenya, Trinidad and Tobago, and Mauritius which became High Commissions on independence.
 Canada formerly had a Commissioner to Bermuda, although this post was held by the Consul-General to New York City, but there is now an Honorary Canadian Consulate on the island.
 Commissions of Commonwealth countries in the dependent territory of Hong Kong, such as those of Australia, Canada and Singapore, became consulates-general in name in 1997 but continues to report directly to the respective foreign ministries.